tc39/proposal-signals/README.md

         * Idea: Provide all the hooks, but include errors when misused if possible.
         * Idea: Indicate in some names when things are unsafe (in particular `untrack`).
         * TODO: Should more names be made more obscure to indicate badness?
 Are the names around `Signal.Effect` appropriate?
+* Be implementable and usable with good performance -- the surface API doesn't cause too much overhead
+    * Enable subclassing, so that frameworks can add their own methods and fields, including private fields.
+This is important to avoid the need for additional allocations at the framework level.
+See "Memory management" below.

 ### Memory management